-With the end of 2019 approaching, it’s a great time to start making travel plans for 2020.
+With 2019 in the books, it’s a great time to start making travel plans for 2020.
 And since you’ll almost certainly be drinking coffee throughout your travels, why not pick a destination rich in coffee history?
 Here are five destinations with a link to specialty coffee’s past and your coffee future.

 While it’s true that the café that exists in many of our imaginations of Amsterdam isn’t the kind you might go to for a cappuccino, the Dutch have played an extremely important role in coffee’s past.
 In fact, the first coffee of any historical significance to arrive in Europe did so through Dutch trading routes with Indonesia.
 Only then did coffee spread to France and then throughout the world.